kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 # Energy loss in pipes due to friction

 As a fluid flows through a pipe energy will be dissipated due to friction.
-As we will see the amount of energy lost will depend on the type of fluid, the fluid's velocity and the condition (*i.e.* material, roughness) of the pipe.
+The amount of energy dissipated will depend on a number of factors such as the fluid's viscosity, the fluid's velocity, the condition (*i.e.* material, roughness) and dimensions of the pipe.

-Losses due to friction will cause the pressure to decrease along the length of the pipe, therefore increasing the amount of power that a pump must deliver to the fluid.
+Losses due to friction will cause the pressure to decrease along the length of the pipe, therefore increasing the amount of power that a pump must deliver to maintain the flow.
 These losses can become significant in systems where long stretches of piping are employed (for example, in heat exchangers, oil pipelines, fire protection systems, etc.).

-As a reminder, the general energy equation was written as
+We start off this section with the general the energy equation:

 $$
 \frac{p_1}{\gamma}+z_1+\frac{v_1^2}{2g}+h_A-h_R-h_L=\frac{p_2}{\gamma}+z_2+\frac{v_2^2}{2g}\,,
 $$

-where the term $h_L$ was the energy loss, one component of which is the energy loss due to friction.
-In this section we will learn how to compute the quantity $h_L$ in various circumstances.
-For fluid flows in pipes and tubes the energy loss is determined from *Darcy's equation*
+The quantity $h_L$ represents the energy loss of the system.
+In this section we will learn how to compute the energy loss due to friction in pipes and minor losses due to valves and fittings.
+The energy loss from friction in pipes and tubes is determined from *Darcy's equation*

 $$
 h_L=f\times \frac{L}{D}\times \frac{v^2}{2g}\,.
 $$

 In the above expression $L$ is the length of pipe, $D$ its diameter, and $v$ the average velocity of flow.
 The dimensionless quantity $f$ is called the *friction factor*.
 The method of obtaining $f$ will depend on whether the flow is laminar or turbulent.

-We all have an intuitive notion of what we mean by laminar or turbulent flow.
-Laminar flow has the appearance of smooth and steady stream while turbulent flow appears chaotic and irregular and may contain eddies and swirls of fluid.
-But how can we quantitatively predict how the flow will behave, in particular if the flow is occurring in an opaque pipe where observations of the flow cannot be made.
+We all have an intuitive notion of what we mean by laminar and turbulent flow.
+Laminar flow has the appearance of a smooth and steady stream while turbulent flow appears chaotic and irregular and may contain eddies and swirls of fluid.
+But how can we predict how the flow will behave, in particular if the flow is occurring in an opaque pipe where observations can't be made.

 <div class="photo" style="width: 400px;">
   <img src="img/FL_rapids.jpg">